The Gap, Inc. (GAP)

 Current ratio = Total current assets ÷ Total current liabilities

-The current ratio of The Gap, Inc. has shown fluctuations over the past 20 quarters, ranging from 1.23 to 1.70.
-The current ratio measures the company's ability to cover its short-term obligations with its current assets.
-The ratio has generally remained above 1, indicating that the company has more current assets than current liabilities, which is a positive sign.
+The current ratio of The Gap, Inc. has shown fluctuations over the past few years based on the provided data.
+The current ratio measures the company's ability to meet its short-term obligations with its current assets.